-If you have a family law issue, you may qualify for help from family duty counsel (FDC) or a family advice lawyer, even if you do not qualify for a legal aid lawyer.
+If you have a family law or child protection issue, you may qualify for help from family duty counsel (FDC) or a family advice lawyer, even if you do not qualify for a legal aid lawyer.

 These services are intended to assist people with lower incomes who are representing themselves in court.
 There is a maximum amount of time that these lawyers can spend assisting you.